 My primary goal as a history teacher is to show students that the modes of interpretation and critical reading developed in class are not limited to historical studies alone.
-Students learn that interpretation and critical reading help us reflect on present-day understandings of the world.
+Students learn that interpretation and critical reading help us to reflect on present-day understandings of the world.

-In response to the global pandemic, I created a new, online course entitled "Disease through the Ages."
+In the wake of COVID, I created a new, online course entitled Disease through the Ages.
 This course examines the social and political impact that pandemics have had on societies throughout the world from ancient times to the present.
-Situating diseases such as leprosy, smallpox, and AIDS historically, obliges students to consider how outcasts are manifested discursively and physically through exile and quarantine.
-Students gained a deeper appreciation for the interconnections between disease, class, religion, and race throughout the world.
+Situating diseases such as leprosy, smallpox, and AIDS historically, obliges students to consider how outcasts are manifested discursively and physically.
+Students gain a deeper appreciation for the interconnections between disease, class, religion, and race throughout the world.

 By assigning group activities throughout the semester, my physical and online classrooms transform into congenial spaces where students can discuss the course’s key themes and improve their critical thinking skills.
 Link to icebreaker Building a sense of camaraderie early in the semester creates a sense of belonging among students and facilitates peer-to-peer feedback in subsequent assignments.